angturil/SongRequestManager/README.md

 # Current State

-The current bot is now compatible with the April fools' release 0.13.1.
-You will need to grab the latest support files from modsaber.
+The current bot is compatible with Release 0.13.
+You will need to grab the latest support files from Beatmods.
 If they're not available, you may Temporarily grab streamcore and enhancedstreamchat here.
 These are not guaranteed current.

 # TTS Notes